 5. LMC: How does the Panama Jazz Festival involve the community?

-JF (PJF): The Panama Jazz Fest involves the community through the Danilo Perez Foundation, and its daily activities, like music clinics for children and youngsters, educational programs to help children that live in economically marginalized communities and are at risk of being absorbed by the hard environment in which they live.
-By offering youth programs, we offer a place where children learn music and associated basic things like discipline and respect for others and themselves, which will help them in each phase of their lives.
+JF (PJF): The Panama Jazz Fest involves the community through the Danilo Perez Foundation.
+It has daily activities, like music clinics for children and youngsters, and educational programs to help children that live in economically marginalized communities.
+They are at risk of being absorbed by the hard environment in which they live.
+By offering youth programs, we offer a place where children learn music and associated basic things like discipline and respect for others and themselves.
+This will help them in each phase of their lives.

 JF (PJF): Also, we encourage youth to audition during the week of the Panama Jazz Festival for the opportunity to win a musical instrument and a music scholarship for institutions like Berklee College of Music, New England Conservatory, and the Puerto Rico Conservatory.